-When I ask the question “Will You Find Your Next Client — or Will They Find You?”, it is a direct challenge to business owners to define an inbound marketing strategy, a combination search, social media and content marketing, to attract a clearly defined audience who are ready to buy.
+When I ask the question “Will You Find Your Next Client — or Will They Find You?”, it is a direct challenge to business owners to define an inbound marketing strategy, a combination search, social media and content marketing, to attract a clearly defined audience who are researching a solution to a challenge or need.
 Content marketing is the foundation for a successful inbound strategy for without content there is nothing to optimize and nothing to share on social sites.

 10 Content Marketing Benefits